jha92/eutelescope/jobsub/examples/gbl_noDUT/README.md

-## Example for a EUTelescope analysis using the GBL processors for telescope data only.
+## Example for a EUTelescope analysis using the GBL processors for telescope data only (empty telescope = no DUT).

 Detailed information on how to use EUTELESCOPE software is available at

 http://eutelescope.desy.de

-Go to $EUTELESCOPE/jobsub/examples/gbl_local and create the directories needed for running the analysis:

-`mkdir -p ./output/histograms && mkdir -p ./output/database && mkdir -p ./output/logs && mkdir -p ./output/lcio`